 How carbon fibre is made

 Also called graphite fibre or carbon graphite, carbon fibre is made of very thin strands of the element carbon.
-Carbon fibres have high tensile strength and are very strong for their size.
+Carbon fibres have a high tensile strength and are very strong for their size.
 It is also a very lightweight material.

 Each fibre is 5-10 microns in diameter.
 To give a sense of how small that is, one micron is 0.0001 millimetre.
 One strand of spider web silk is between 3 and 8 microns.